Visa & health insurance in Germany

 Please note, that it is your own responsibility to clarify visa matters.

 In general, non-EU nationals will require a student visa, i.e. for a semester abroad at the GSU.
-You will need the following documents (also available for download in the right column) to apply for a student visa:
+You will need the following documents to apply for a student visa:

 - Valid passport